Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field

 For short times, $t \ltwid 0.1\tau$, the bias distributions match fairly well, with each peak in the Monte Carlo data also present in the solution to the kinetic equations.
 However, after $t \simeq \tau$, the bias distribution from the Monte Carlo is bounded by about $\pm 10 E_{dm}$, and still shows sharp side peaks, while that from the kinetic equations is significantly more spread out and lacking the peaks.
 This difference is due to the fact that the kinetic equations do not carry information about the orientations and biases of a spin's neighbors while the Monte Carlo simulation does.
 More specifically, there is a short distance correlation between biases, as we now discuss.
 Consider a central spin and its 6 nearest neighbors all initially in the up state and with zero bias.
 If one of the neighboring spins flips, the bias on the central spin will change by an amount $8E_{dm}$ or $-4E_{dm}$, moving it out of the reversible region to one of the peaks that can be seen in Fig. \ref{bias_relax}b.
-Similarly, the bias at the 5 other neighboring sites will also change and these spins will also be removed from the reversible region.
-As the sample continues to relax, the bias for the central spin will not have a large probability to change significantly because of the fact that 5 of its nearest neighbors are displaced far from the reversible region.
+Similarly, the bias at the five other neighboring sites will also change and these spins will also be removed from the reversible region.
+As the sample continues to relax, the bias for the central spin will not have a large probability to change significantly because of the fact that five of its nearest neighbors are displaced far from the reversible region.
 The sixth spin, the one that originally flipped, is still sitting in its original near-zero bias, and therefore has a higher probability to flip back, but this would cause the bias for the central spin to move back closer to the origin.
-Thus, by considering a spin's neighbors, we can see that once a spin acquires a large bias, there is a low probability for the bias on that spin to change yet again by a large amount, and if such a change does occur it is more likely to make the bias regress back toward the mean.
+Thus, by considering a spin's neighbors, we can see that once a spin acquires a large bias, its neighbors are more likely than not to also acquire a large (but perhaps not quite as large) bias.
+This condition of the neighboring spins then results in a low probability for the bias on the central spin to change yet again by a large amount, and if such a change does occur it is more likely to make the bias regress back toward the mean.
 This explains why the bias distribution in the Monte Carlo simulation is more bounded and peaked.
 The kinetic equations do not keep track of these correlations, and thus yield too broad a distribution.

 We then applied the kinetic equations to the problem of a swept field.
 In this case, the equations are much more successful, and, as shown in \fno{m_f_ke}, we find that the results are in good agreement with the Monte Carlo simulation for values of the scaled sweep rate, $v$, as low as 5, where the Kayanuma model does quite poorly.
 However, the limitations of the kinetic equations again show up for $v \ltwid 5$.